-islands and areas where Network of Public Health Service (OG 101/2012) defines the lack of health care teams, due to inadequate infrastructure or lacking human resources.
-The investments will include specializations, sub-specializations (e.g. primary paediatrics, primary gynaecology etc.) and specialized training.
-Corresponding investments from ERDF will include equipping and renovation (small infrastructure investments) of Primary Health Care Centers including as well Emergency Medicine Departments in counties located in the 1st and 2nd group of counties according to the Development Index followed by islands (regardless the county they belong and regardless the Development Index).
+9iv - Enhancing access to affordable, sustainable and high quality services, including health care and social services of general interest islands and areas where Network of Public Health Service (OG 101/2012) defines the lack of health care teams, due to inadequate infrastructure or lacking human resources.
+The investments will include specialisations, sub-specialisations (e.g. primary paediatrics, primary gynaecology etc.) and specialised training.
+Corresponding investments from ERDF will include equipping and renovation (small infrastructure investments) of Primary Health Care Centres including as well Emergency Medicine Departments in counties located in the 1st and 2nd group of counties according to the Development Index followed by islands (regardless the county they belong and regardless the Development Index).
 The same corresponding ERDF investments are foreseen for concessionaries for equipping only at the same areas (with no infrastructure investment) at the eligible county level (with counties - as eligible applicants).

 Emergency medical service is a vitally important part of health system, especially in areas lacking other types of health services.
-Emergency medical service will be supported through continuing medical education (including e-Learning) of emergency medical workers across the country, and through financing specializations in emergency medicine in areas where there is a lack of such specialists, according to the Network of Emergency Medicine (OG 21/2012).
-Furthermore, ESF will support specializations in emergency medicine for physicians working in conjoint hospital emergency medical wards.
+Emergency medical service will be supported through continuing medical education (including e-Learning) of emergency medical workers across the country, and through financing specialisations in emergency medicine in areas where there is a lack of such specialists, according to the Network of Emergency Medicine (OG 21/2012).
+Furthermore, ESF will support specialisations in emergency medicine for physicians working in conjoint hospital emergency medical wards.
 Corresponding investments from ERDF include obtaining necessary vessels, equipment and construction to support emergency medical services.